-Fire & Rescue NSW (FRNSW) is one of the most trusted, admired and respected organisations in NSW.
+Fire and Rescue NSW (FRNSW) is one of the most trusted, admired and respected organisations in NSW.
 With this trust and responsibility comes the responsibility for each and every one of us to act with the highest standards of ethical conduct at all times.
 A momentary lapse in judgement by a single employee has the potential to damage the high esteem in which we are held in the community.

 Our new Code of Conduct and Ethics (the Code) establishes the expectations of ethical behaviour for all FRNSW staff, and is built on the foundation of FRNSW and NSW Government values and conduct requirements.
 The Code defines the standards of behaviour we can expect of each other, and others can expect of us.